$\mathrm{L}^1$ full groups of flows: Periodic approximations

 \begin{proof} By Corollary~\ref{cor:dissipative-periodic-monotone}, there is a monotone transformation \( U \) and a periodic transformation \( P \) such that \( T = U \circ P \).
-Since \( P \in D(\lfgr{\mathbb{R} \acts X}) \) by Corollary~\ref{cor:all-subgroups-are-equal}, it remains to show that \( U \) belongs to the derived subgroup.
+Since \( P \in \derived(\lfgr{\mathbb{R} \acts X}) \) by Corollary~\ref{cor:all-subgroups-are-equal}, it remains to show that \( U \) belongs to the derived subgroup.
 The latter follows from Theorem~\ref{thm:periodic-construction}, since \( \ind(U) = \ind(T) - \ind(P) = 0 \). \end{proof}

-\section{Conclusions}
+\chapter{Conclusions}

-Our objective in this last section is to draw several conclusions regarding the structure of the \( \LL^{1} \) full groups of measure-preserving flows.
-The analysis conducted in Sections~\ref{sec:intermitted-transformations} and~\ref{sec:peri-appr-monot} leads to the most technically challenging result of our work, which is the following theorem.
+Our objective in this last chapter is to draw several conclusions regarding the structure of the \( \LL^{1} \) full groups of measure-preserving flows.
+The analysis conducted in Chapters~\ref{chap:intermitted-transformations} and~\ref{chap:peri-appr-monot} leads to the most technically challenging result of our work, which is the following theorem.